Canada’s Sovereign Wealth Fund: Should You Invest In It?

 Singapore's GIC has delivered long term real returns in the range of 4 percent to 5 percent above global inflation.

 The pattern is consistent.
-The funds that work tend to have strong governance, broad diversification, long time horizons, and real insulation from political interference.
+The funds that work tend to have strong governance, broad diversification, long time horizons, clear return targets, and real insulation from political interference.

 What Is Confirmed About the Canada Strong Fund